Anthony Rizzo Family Foundation: Laugh-Off for Cancer

 The Anthony Rizzo Family Foundation hosted its annual "Laugh-Off for Cancer event", a trademarked comedy show, was hosted at Studio Paris in Chicago on January 12, 2017.
 In attendance were fellow Chicago Cubs such as Kris Bryant and manager Joe Maddon.
 The event raised $300,000 worth of proceeds towards cancer research and families affected by cancer.

 Walk-Off for Cancer

 The Anthony Rizzo Family Foundation held its sixth annual "Walk-Off for Cancer 5k", at Pine Trails Park in Parkland, Florida.
 Participants running the event pay a standard rate of $44.00, which includes a Walk-Off for Cancer T-shirt, Cubs hat, a Nike drawstring back, as well as other various items.
 Entertainment, refreshments, and raffles are also included in the event.
 The event raised $960,000, all of which that will go to the Joe DiMaggio Children's Hospital and the University of Miami Sylvester Comprehensive Cancer Center.
-Proceeds are also granted to families battling cancer.
+Proceeds are also granted to families affected by cancer.